 Abstract: In this paper, we present Neural Phrase-based Machine Translation (NPMT).
 Our method explicitly models the phrase structures in output sequences using Sleep-WAke Networks (SWAN), a recently proposed segmentation-based sequence modeling method.
 To mitigate the monotonic alignment requirement of SWAN, we introduce a new layer to perform (soft) local reordering of input sequences.
 Different from existing neural machine translation (NMT) approaches, NPMT does not use attention-based decoding mechanisms.
-Instead, it directly outputs phrases in a sequential order.
+Instead, it directly outputs phrases in a sequential order and can decode in linear time.
 Our experiments show that NPMT achieves superior performances on IWSLT 2014 German-English/English-German and IWSLT 2015 English-Vietnamese machine translation tasks compared with strong NMT baselines.
 We also observe that our method produces meaningful phrases in output languages.